auraphp/Aura.Di/docs/factories.md

 Do not feel limited by the _Factory_ implementation.
 We can create and inject factory objects of our own if we like.
 The _Factory_ returned by the `$di->newFactory()` method is an occasional convenience, nothing more.

 ## Broader Instantiation
-Sometimes you may want to more broadly leverage a configured containers ability to instantiate objects in your classes, for example in some kind of service locator.
+Sometimes you may want to more broadly leverage a configured container's ability to instantiate objects in your classes, for example in some kind of service locator.
 The `ResolutionHelper` provides a callable object which takes a "specification" as a parameter and will retrieve a service if the container has